PokemonGoers/Catch-em-all/ionic2/Readme.md

 ## How to use
-`npm install -g cordova ionic@beta` to install ionic and cordova
+`npm install -g cordova ionic` to install ionic and cordova

 `npm install` to install packages